 Among millions of intriguing holiday destinations, only a handful of places truly have it all: cool clubbing and music scene, sun-kissed pristine beaches, diversified wildlife, few tourist crowds, adrenaline-pumping activities, historical and cultural tours and decent accommodation for a sensible price.
 If you want this year’s vacation to be completely different and a hundred times more enjoyable than all the trips you made so far, head over to Ghana: still undiscovered by mass tourist throngs, this African jewel is the finest blend of qualities you need in a holiday destination.
 A place where contemporary music thrives and long, sunny days on the beach are interrupted only for a dose of nightlife fun, Ghana will make you fall in love at first overnight.
-From Hiplife and Highlife beats, appetizing cuisine, colorful open-air markets and numerous tourist attractions to silky white beaches, fun-packed water sports and many national parks, the Western African country is the closest to the Garden of Eden you can find on Earth.
+From Hiplife and Highlife beats, appetizing cuisine, colorful open-air markets and numerous tourist attractions to silky white beaches, fun-packed water sports and many national parks, this country in West Africa country is the closest to the Garden of Eden you can find on Earth.

 Ghana is an ideal holiday destination for avid surfers.
 Thanks to the country’s tropical climate, the best months for a surfing holiday in the country run from April to August, but hard core surfers often visit Ghana outside the peak season as the water is warm enough for wave-shredding adventures throughout the year.
 The list of great wave-carving Ghana surfing spots includes Black Mamba, Busua Beach, Kokrobite and Achenim.
 Among these, Busua and Achenim are perfect for beginner surfers, while Black Mamba and Kokrobite are better for experienced wave riders.
 For additional details and expert tips, check in at one of the many surf shops on Busua Beach – surf lovers will eagerly recommend best point breaks in the area, and you may even get a chance to make friends and carve the waters with local surfing legends.